Lake Tanganyika – Africa’s Amazing Lake

 To the south of Kigoma lies one of the most beautiful parks in Tanzania - Mahale Mountains National Park with an area of 1613 km2.

 As the name implies, the park stretches along the coastal mountain range called Mahale.
-Its peaks reach a height of 2462 meters.
+Its peak reaches a height of 2462 meters.
 The rainforest spreads over the mountains like a gentle natural blanket, giving all its inhabitants shelter, shade and an abundance of food.
-Local chimpanzees live here like real royalty, just like hundreds of thousands of years ago.
-The thing is that the park is difficult to access because of the mountainous terrain, and chimpanzees have bred here in such numbers that no other Tanzanian park can boast.
+Local chimpanzees live here like real royalty, their life and habitat as it was a thousand years ago.
+The remoteness of the park makes it difficult to access because of the mountainous terrain, and without human involvement, chimpanzees have bred here in such numbers that no other Tanzanian park can boast.

 It is all the more surprising that chimpanzees of Mahale Mountains get along with lions, also found in these areas.
-Hundreds of species of birds, porcupines and squirrels live in the park, and in the savannah part, in addition to lions, giraffes and zebras occur.
-However, visitors will not be able to get to savannah because the way would lie through the dense vegetation of the forest with no proper roads.
+Hundreds of species of birds, porcupines and squirrels live in the park, and in the savannah areas lions, giraffes and zebras can also be seen..
+However, visitors will not be able to get to the savannah because the way would lie through the dense vegetation of the forest with no proper roads.

-Local residents were relocated from Mahale Mountains in the last century.
-But now the region has almost returned to its primeval state.
+Local residents were relocated from Mahale Mountains in the last century and now the region has almost returned to its primeval state.

-The way to this park is unusual – you can get here only by boat.
-All movement around the coastal territory is possible only on foot.
+The way to this park is unusual – you can get here only by boat!
+All movement around the coastal territory is possible only on foot, making a visit to Mahale National park a true adventure.

 Port City of Kigoma

-To begin with, the city has a railway station, from where trains cross the country all through to Dar es Salaam, the capital by the Indian Ocean.
-Besides that, there is an airport.
+To begin with, the city has a railway station, from where trains cross the country all the way to Dar es Salaam, Tanzania’s largest city, located along the coast of the Indian Ocean.
+For travelers seeking a faster journey, Kigoma also has a domestic airport.

-If you are a fan of history and geography, it makes sense to drop by the small Livingston Museum and learn about those times when Africa was just in the beginning of being explored by Europeans.
-Here you can also pay respect to the statue of David Livingston, a brave traveler, missionary and humanist.
-There are almost no artifacts in the museum but taking a memorable photo at the meeting place of the famous African explorer with Henry Morton Stanley is an interesting challenge.
+If you are a fan of history and geography, it makes sense to drop by the small Livingston Museum and learn about the time when Africa was just in the beginning to be explored by Europeans.
+Here you can also pay respect to the statue of David Livingston, a brave traveler, missionary and humanist that spent extensive time in Tanzania.

-And finally, we recommend dropping into the port.
+And finally, we recommend dropping by the port.

 The legendary ship "Liemba" (MV Liemba)

-In the port of Kigoma, you can see a large ship, very old in appearance, if you look closely.
-Its long white hull, rectangular openings of the lower deck with handrails and now unusually protruding pipes suggest that we are facing a historic steamship.
-So it is - this venerable old sport is over a hundred years old.
+In the port of Kigoma, you can see a large ship, very old in appearance.
+Its long white hull, rectangular openings of the lower deck with handrails and protruding pipes suggest that you are facing a historic steamship.
+Actually, the MV Liemba is over 100 years old and is still in operation.

-The German cargo-passenger steamer Graf von Goetzen was launched in 1915.
-The First World War was raging, the current mainland of Tanzania was owned by Germany, and Germany needed military power on the waters of Lake Tanganyika to resist the combined forces of the Entente.
-Belgium, which ruled neighboring Congo, was a more immediate opponent.
+The German cargo-passenger steamer, then called Graf von Goetzen was launched in 1915.
+At the time, the First World War was raging, and the current mainland of Tanzania was under Germany rule.
+Germany needed military power on the waters of Lake Tanganyika to resist the combined opposing forces.
+Belgium, which ruled neighboring Congo, was the most immediate opponent.

-So quite unexpectedly, the smooth surface of the ancient African lake was disturbed by a warship with real artillery pieces.
-Shots rang out, and drama escalated as the warring sides were sending their soldiers to the bottom.
+That’s how the smooth surface of the ancient African lake was disturbed by a warship with real artillery pieces.
+Shots rang out and drama escalated as the warring sides fought on the waters of Lake Tanganyika.

-In a year and a half, the Germans had to retreat.
+After a year and a half, the Germans, being mostly defeated, had to retreat.
 A strategic decision was made to temporarily sink the Graf von Goetzen near the mouth of the Malagarasi River in order to return later and raise it from the bottom.
 German troopers lubricated the steamer's mechanisms with a thick layer of oil and sent it to the bottom.
-But they did not return to Tanganyika because the war was lost.
+However, they did not return to Tanganyika because Germany lost the war.

 Long peaceful service under the name "Liemba"

-When the entire mainland territory of the present-day Tanzania was taken over by the British and took the name of the lake, the steamer was raised, restored and refitted for civilian needs.
-In 1927 the former German warship became known as the "Liemba" (MV Liemba), and its mission was proclaimed to be the peaceful transportation of goods and passengers.
+When the entire mainland territory of the present-day Tanzania was taken over by the British, the steamer was raised, restored and refitted for civilian needs.
+In 1927 the former German warship became known as the "Liemba" (MV Liemba), and its mission was proclaimed to be the peaceful transportation of goods and passengers across Lake Tanganyika.

-As the years passed, things changed in Tanzania, and even more so in the big world.
-But on Lake Tanganyika, something remained unchanged for almost a century - the passenger ship MV Liemba continued to ply between Kigoma and other ports.
-And this story has not ended - experts say that the ship's skin is in good condition and will last for several more years.
+As the years passed, things changed across the world, and in Tanzania, but on Lake Tanganyika, something remained unchanged for almost a century - the passenger ship MV Liemba.
+This previous warship continues to ply between Kigoma and other ports, and, thankfully, experts say that the ship is in good condition and will last for several more years.

-We hope that MV Liemba will soon celebrate another centennial anniversary, already as an exclusively peaceful steamship.
+We hope that MV Liemba will soon celebrate another centennial anniversary, as an exclusively peaceful steamship.

-If not take a cruise, then at least take a photo of the legendary ship in the port of Kigoma is a very special thing to do for an inquisitive traveler.
+If you aren’t ready to take a cruise on the MV Liemba, then at least take a photo of the legendary ship in the port of Kigoma during your visit.

 Tanganyika - the great African lake, waiting for a visit

 The western region of Tanzania has great potential for development of ecotourism, and we are sure that it will very soon rise in popularity.
-But you can already become one of those few to explore this amazing lake with its secrets and all the best that it has.
+Don’t wait for it to become a tourism hotspot, visit Lake Tanganyika and discover how amazing this lake is before everyone else.